 This new federal program offers up to \$4,000 per year to students preparing (and committed) to teach in highneed subject areas in low-income schools..
-Graduate students most likely to benefit are those pursuing SBU's Adolescence Education program.
+Graduate students most likely to benefit are those pursuing SBU's Adolescence Education or Differentiated Instruction programs.
 The U.S. Department of Education maintains lists of high-need subjects by region.
 Learn more at www.hesc.com.